tadeaustria/satisfactory-calculator/README.md

 ## Known issues

-* Multiple products are not yet supported
+* Solutions are with respect to byproducts, but byproducts are not yet displayed in Sankey Diagram due to prohibited circularities, which can be introduced through byproducts.
 * Only one receipt per product can be selected, no mixture is possible

 Feel free to create issues if you have any problems.